Josephcc2/AI-Assistant/README.md

 Finally, create a folder named `Projects` if you would like to import your own projects that the assistant can manage.
 The assistant will automatically create this folder if it ever builds a project on its own.

----
-To start the assistant, run the `run_chat.bat` file

 ### Customizing
 Default name is John and default Timezone is EST